codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call a gorilla wearing headphones?
-Anything you'd like, it can't hear you.
+What is a vampire's favorite fruit?
+A blood orange.

 ## Daily Trivia

-In programming, what do you call functions with the same name but different implementations?
+What was the name of the first Bulgarian personal computer?
- 1. Inheriting
+ 1. Pravetz 82
- 2. Overriding
+ 2. Pravetz 8D
- 3. Overloading
+ 3. IZOT 1030
- 4. Abstracting
+ 4. IMKO-1

 <details>
   <summary>Answer</summary>
-  Overloading
+  IMKO-1
 </details>